 "I am honored to lead a world-class institution with a strong tradition of academic excellence and that has offered outstanding teaching, research, and engagement opportunities for more than 165 years.
 Our faculty, staff, students, and alumni are leaders, scholars and innovators nationally and globally in fields ranging from teaching, standardized testing, and gifted education to rehabilitation counseling, psychology, reading research, and more.
 This is evident in everything from the high national rankings of many of our graduate programs to the excellent placement rates of our Hawkeye teacher leaders across the state, nation, and globe.
-In fact, our teacher preparation program is consistently ranked the No. 1 program in the state of lowa and 86 percent of our graduates are still in education five years post-graduation, much higher than the national average of 51 percent.
-Our Teacher Education Programs are also amongst the highest ranked in the nation, with our Secondary Education Program in the top 2 percent in the nation and our Elementary Education Program in the Top 6 percent in the nation." -Daniel L. Clay, Dean, College of Education
+In fact, 86 percent of our teacher preparation program graduates are still in education five years post-graduation, much higher than the national average of 51 percent.
+Our Teacher Education Programs are also amongst the highest ranked in the nation, with our Secondary Education Program in the top 2 percent in the nation and our Elementary Education Program in the Top 6 percent in the nation." -

+Daniel L. Clay, Dean, College of Education